 Availability Your dates are available

 Nestled on the banks of Lower Lough Erne in the beautiful Co.
 Fermanagh, Rossahilly House is available for exclusive use only and provides fully catered options through our catering partners.

 Rossahilly House realises that there is a gap between bed & breakfast accommodation and the larger hotel industry.
 Rossahilly House fills this gap by providing exclusive use accommodation.

-If you are celebrating a special occasion with family & friends, our catering partners will contact you to discuss some bespoke options for dinner and/or lunch.
+If you are celebrating a special occasion with family & friends, we have catering partners who can provide bespoke options for dinner and/or lunch (subject to availability).

 Perfect for Big Birthday, Wedding Anniversaries and Family or Friend Reunions.

 Rossahilly House lends itself wonderfully to be hired out just for your event.
 All eight bedrooms and suites, the log-fires, lounges, conservatory & not forgetting the outdoor gardens are for all your guests to enjoy, exclusively.

 Each bedroom has en-suite bathroom or shower room facilities.
 There is even the Westminster Suite comprising a double room, twin room and bathroom for a complete family.

 Walking, fishing & golf plus many more activities are available in this quiet & beautiful County.
 Alternatively, some of our guests enjoy to relax and never leave the House & gardens.